MopsTMC/C4Music/C4Music/C4Music.md

 # C4Music

-C4Music is a resource pack that removes the music added in Caves & Cliffs, The Wild Update, and Trails & Tales and expands upon the original soundtrack with [C418's](https://c418.org/) unused music from Minecraft Volumes [Alpha](https://c418.bandcamp.com/album/minecraft-volume-alpha) & [Beta](https://c418.bandcamp.com/album/minecraft-volume-beta) with a faithful approach to the gameplay and its history.
+C4Music satisfyingly completes Minecraft's soundtrack with a faithful approach to the gameplay and its history.
+It's a lightweight resource pack that removes the music added in Caves & Cliffs, The Wild Update, and Trails & Tales and expands upon the original soundtrack with [C418's](https://c418.org/) unused music from Minecraft Volumes [Alpha](https://c418.bandcamp.com/album/minecraft-volume-alpha) & [Beta](https://c418.bandcamp.com/album/minecraft-volume-beta).

 ## Why?
 <p>